-The three leading causes of death in the United States, coronary heart disease, some types of cancer, and stroke, are directly linked to dietary behavior.
-Poor diets can greatly increase one’s risk of disease.
-Eating a balanced diet has a number of potential benefits that include a boost in energy, clear complexion, better sleep, and maintenance of a healthy weight.
+Three of the leading causes of death in the United States, coronary heart disease, some types of cancer, and stroke, are linked to diet.
+Poor eating habits can greatly increase a person’s risk of chronic disease.
+Following a balanced pattern of eating has a number of other potential benefits that include a boost in energy, better sleep quality, and maintenance of a healthy weight.

 The saying “you are what you eat” rings true when it comes to the impact of nutrition on health.
-What we choose to put into our bodies will greatly influence our feelings, moods, and energy levels, how we perform mentally in school and work, and sometimes the way we look.
+The decisions about what to eat to fuel your body may influence emotions, mood, energy levels, and cognitive performance.
 Making changes and healthy choices now can have a lasting effect on long-term health.